-- 13.1 Elections for elected members of the Council of Governors shall be conducted on a 'First Past the Post' basis and in accordance with the Model Rules for Elections, as may be varied from time to time. - 13.2 The Model Rules for Elections, as may be varied from time to time, form part of this Constitution and are attached at Annex 5. - 13.3 A variation of the Model Rules, other than a unilateral variation by the Trust, shall not constitute a variation of the terms of this Constitution. - 13.4 Elections for the Council of Governors shall be conducted in accordance with any regulations, which may be made under Section 59 of the 2006 Act. - 13.5 An election, if contested, shall be by secret ballot.
+- 13.1 Elections for elected members of the Council of Governors shall be conducted on a 'First Past the Post' basis and in accordance with the Model Rules for Elections, as may be varied from time to time. - 13.2 The Model Rules for Elections, as may be varied from time to time, form part of this Constitution (current at May 2023) and are attached at Annex 5. - 13.3 A variation of the Model Rules by NHS Providers, other than a unilateral variation by the Trust, shall not constitute a variation of the terms of this Constitution. - 13.4 Elections for the Council of Governors shall be conducted in accordance with any regulations, which may be made under Section 59 of the 2006 Act. - 13.5 An election, if contested, shall be by secret ballot.